cloudnative-pg/cloudnative-pg/docs/src/declarative_role_management.md

         name: cluster-example-dante
 ```

-This would assume the existence of a Secret called `cluster-example-dante`,
+This code assumes the existence of a secret called `cluster-example-dante` that
-containing a username and password.
-The username should match the role we
+contains a username and password.
+The username must match the role you're
-are setting the password for.
-For example, :
+setting the password for.
+For example:

 ``` yaml
 apiVersion: v1